Everything's Better with Samurai

 for the heck of it, even in a western world without a Japanese Counterpart Culture

-, this refers to samurai particularly when they appear without katana (Sanjuro, for instance).
+, this refers to samurai, even when they appear without katana (Sanjuro, for instance).

 may be responsible...